schappim/mBot-Gitbook/section-3-chapter-15-motor-control.md

 b. the speed

 The speed can take any number between -255 and 255.
 Again, instead of selecting one of the values from the drop-down, you can click and enter any valid value.
-A negative value here will have the robot run backwards, if configured to run forward, and vice versa.
+A negative value here will have the robot run backwards, if configured to run forwards, and vice versa.
 Let's choose "forward" and a speed of 125.

 **Note**: The speed number is rather arbitrary and how fast the robot goes really depends on how depleted are the batteries or whether there is some heavy load on the robot.